Foster Care Youth and School Mobility

 Denver Runaway Upstream Prevention Pilot

 Denver Collaborative Partnership is taking an upstream preventative approach to serving youth who run away and their families.
 A rapid response team is meeting the youth and families where they are and connecting them to evidence-based services (e.g., Multi-Systemic Therapy, Functional Family Therapy) aimed at preventing juvenile justice involvement and the need for out-of-home care.
 The Lab will conduct a rigorous evaluation of the project.
 Pay for Success financing is funding this project.

-Multisystemic Therapy (MST) in rural settings
+Multisystemic Therapy (MST) for the Underserved